RocketChat/rocketchat.github.io/_posts/2018/01/2018-01-16-AEB-and-rocket-chat.md

 Alongside space exploration, the agency develops technology for domestic purposes such as communications satellites and data collection satellites that map Brazil's diverse terrain and environment.

+Since its implementation over a year ago, Rocket.Chat has overtaken email as the department's number-one communication tool.
+This is a real achievement for a governmental agency, which tend to be reliant on email.

 ## Connecting remote colleagues with real-time chat

 Much of the AEB's work involves collaboration within the organization's own departments and with remote researchers who are based across the world.